-Cultural sites that would potentially be impacted will be identified and protected as required by Federal and State regulations.
-The waiver will not supersede any more stringent protection measures set forth in agreements between USFS and Native American tribes.
+Cultural sites that would potentially be impacted will be identified and protected as required by Federal regulations.
+The Waiver will not supersede any more stringent protection measures set forth in agreements between USFS and Native American tribes.
 Therefore, any impacts to the cultural resources of the project area will be less than significant.

 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact VI.
-GEOLOGY AND SOILS Would the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: · i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. Х ii) Strong seismic ground shaking? Х iii) Seismic-related ground failure, including liquefaction? Х iv) Landslides?
-X b) Result in substantial soil erosion or the loss of topsoil? Х c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
-X d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? Х e) Have soils incapable of adequately Х

-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
+GEOLOGY AND SOILS Would the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42.
+X ii) Strong seismic ground shaking? Х iii) Seismic-related ground failure, including liquefaction? Х iv) Landslides? Х b) Result in substantial soil erosion or the loss of topsoil?
+X c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
+X d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? Х e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? Х a i-iii) The Proposed Statewide Waiver does not expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving rupture of a known earthquake fault, strong seismic ground shaking, or seismic-related ground failure, including liquefaction.
+Because the project does not involve these factors, the appropriate finding is no impact.

-- a i-iii) The waiver does not expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving rupture of a known earthquake fault, strong seismic ground shaking, or seismic-related ground failure, including liquefaction.
-Because the project does not involve these factors, the appropriate finding is no impact. - a iv) The waiver does not change the exposure of people or structures to potential substantial adverse effects involving landslides due to activities on NFS lands over current conditions.
-Any activities that are allowed under the waiver, such as timber harvesting, that could affect known landslides or unstable areas are considered "Category B" activities.
-Specific waiver conditions for Category B activities require that a USFS watershed specialist must clearly indicate within NEPA documents and/or within the waiver application the project modifications, design features, and/or mitigation measures to be implemented to avoid any adverse impact(s) to water quality.
+a iv) The Proposed Statewide Waiver does not change the exposure of people or structures to potential substantial adverse effects involving landslides due to activities on NFS lands over current conditions.
+Any activities that are allowed under the Waiver, such as timber harvesting, that could affect known landslides or unstable areas are considered "Category B" activities.
+Specific Waiver conditions for Category B activities require that a USFS watershed specialist must clearly indicate within NEPA documents and/or within the Waiver application the project modifications, design features, and/or mitigation measures to be implemented to avoid adverse impact(s).

-USFS Guidance and USFS BMPs, which set out specific requirements to control landslides, must be implemented under the conditions of the waiver.
-Such requirements include the ACS of the NWFP and the AMS of the SNFPA, which require that forest land managers identify landslides, inner gorges, and other unstable areas within the designated riparian zones, and provides standards and guidelines to protect these areas.
+USFS Guidance addresses potential landsliding and slope instability.
+The ACS of the NWFP and the AMS of the SNFPA require that forest land managers identify landslides, inner gorges, and other unstable areas within the designated riparian zones, and they provide standards and guidelines to protect these areas.
 In general, the standards and guidelines in the ACS/AMS already prohibit or severely limit activities within portions of the landscape that are vulnerable to landsliding, unless those activities can be shown to contribute towards attainment of the objectives of the ACS/ AMS.
-USFS WQMP Practice 1-6, "Protection of Unstable Lands", provides special treatment of unstable areas to avoid triggering slope failure and resultant erosion and sedimentation.